BlogWorkflow documentation · Comparison

 Documentation tools win or lose on what gets used in the first week.
 After watching a senior CSM at a mid-market B2B SaaS replace a forty-five-minute onboarding Zoom with a twelve-minute recorded guide, the four features that mattered every day were specific.

 Multi-language output.
-The same guide is published in twelve languages from the editor in one click.
+The same guide is published in 9+ languages from the editor in one click.
 The reader picks the language, the visual content stays consistent, and the translated text lands aligned with each step.
 Scribe Enterprise ships this.
 Capture ships it on Free.

 Inline editing.
 Capture's editor is closer to a document than a video timeline.
 Reorder steps with drag and drop.
 Replace a screenshot when the UI changes without re-recording the whole guide.
 Rewrite the AI-generated description in plain text.
 This is what makes a guide stay useful for two years instead of going stale on the first UI change.
 Scribe has the same capability on Pro and up; both products are mature here.